jgarciatorralba/translator-microservice-challenge/README.md

 # Code Challenge: Machine Translation Microservice

-The repository consists on a proposed solution to a technical challenge raised during the selection process for a Senior Backend Developer position.
+The repository consists on a proposed solution to a technical challenge raised during the selection process for a Backend Developer position.

 ---